-○ Only use suitable cleaning agents as sold by the specialist trade.
+- Only use suitable cleaning agents as sold by the specialist trade. - ➤ The cleaning agent must meet national regulations and be approved (if required).

-- Collect any emerging mixture of water and cleaning agent for correct disposal. - Empty the water system. - Close all drain holes and drain cocks. - Fill mixture of water and cleaning agent into the water tank.
-Observe the manufacturer's instructions regarding the mixing ratio. - Open the drain cocks one by one. - Leave the drain cocks open until the mixture of water and cleaning agent has reached the respective drain. - Close the drain cocks. - Set all the water taps to "Hot" and open them. - Leave the drain cocks open until the mixture of water and cleaning agent has reached the drain. - Set all water taps to "Cold" and open them. - Leave the drain cocks open until the mixture of water and cleaning agent has reached the drain.
+○ Collect any emerging mixture of water and cleaning agent for correct disposal.

-- Close all water taps. - Flush the toilet several times. - Allow the cleaning agent to act in accordance with the manufacturer's instructions. - Empty the water system.
+- Empty the water system. - Close all drain holes and drain cocks. - Fill mixture of water and cleaning agent into the water tank.
+Observe the manufacturer's instructions regarding the mixing ratio. - Open the drain cocks one by one. - Leave the drain cocks open until the mixture of water and cleaning agent has reached the respective drain. - Close the drain cocks. - Set all the water taps to "Hot" and open them. - Leave the water taps open until the mixture of water and cleaning agent has reached the drain. - Set all water taps to "Cold" and open them. - Leave the water taps open until the mixture of water and cleaning agent has reached the drain. - Close all water taps. - Flush the toilet several times. - Allow the cleaning agent to act in accordance with the manufacturer's instructions. - Empty the water system.
 Collect the mixture of water and cleaning agent for correct disposal. - For rinsing fill the entire water system with drinking water and empty again several times over.